Rodney Harvey: Career

-Born in Philadelphia, Pennsylvania, Harvey was discovered by director Paul Morrissey in 1984.
+Born in Philadelphia, Pennsylvania, to Eddie and Lois Harvey.
+Harvey was "discovered" by director Paul Morrissey in 1984.
 Morrissey cast Harvey in two of his films Mixed Blood (1984) and Spike of Bensonhurst (1988).
 Harvey attended South Philadelphia High School through the 11th grade, but dropped out to pursue a movie career.
 After signing with an agent, Harvey moved to Los Angeles where he continued acting and also began modelling.
 He appeared in a layout for Life magazine featuring Madonna photographed by Bruce Webber and worked for Calvin Klein.

 In 1990, he landed the role of Sodapop Curtis in the Fox series The Outsiders.
 After the series ended after one season, Harvey guest starred on Twin Peaks, followed by a role in the Gus Van Sant film My Own Private Idaho.
 Harvey also appeared in the 1988 film Salsa alongside Draco Rosa.
 He made his last onscreen appearance in 1996 with a role in the drama God's Lonely Man.